 Project Description: The idea for the Eastern Sierra Sustainable Recreation Partnership first came to light on July 18, 2017 at a joint meeting of the Mono County Board of Supervisors and the Mammoth Lakes Town Council.
-Over the next year, representatives of Mono County, the Town of Mammoth Lakes, the Inyo National Forest, the Humboldt Toiyabe National Forest, the Washington Office of the USFS, and Mammoth Lakes Recreation worked together to draft and sign a partnership agreement and to secure the funding from Mono County and the Town of Mammoth Lakes for a staff position that will live in Mammoth Lakes Recreation.
+Over the next year, representatives of Mono County, the Town of Mammoth Lakes, the Inyo National Forest, the Humboldt Toiyabe National Forest, the Washington Office of the USFS, and Mammoth Lakes Recreation worked together to draft and sign a partnership agreement and to secure the funding from Mono County and the Town of Mammoth Lakes for a staff position that currently lives in Mammoth Lakes Recreation.

 Download and review the executed USFS Non-Funded Challenge Cost-share Agreement that was finalized in June/July of 2018.
 “Parties to the agreement desire to focus their combined energy and resources to cooperatively perform projects and activities… implementing a sustainable recreation program with the U.S. Forest Service.”